truenas/documentation/content/SCALECLIReference/System/CLIGeneral.md

 ### Language_choices Command

-The `language_choices` command returns a list of available language options for the TrueNAS SCALE UI.
+The `language_choices` command returns a list of available language translation options for the TrueNAS SCALE web UI.

 {{< expand "Using the Language_choices Command" "v" >}}

 #### Description

+English is the default language in TrueNAS SCALE.
+However, users can contribute text string translations for the TrueNAS web interface to help make TrueNAS available in other languages.
+For all language options, the web UI defaults to English text if a translated string is not available.
+See [Web Interface Translations](https://www.truenas.com/docs/contributing/uitranslations/) for more information.

 `language_choices` does not require entering properties or arguments.